Synthetify/synthetify-landing/src/blogPosts/new-collateral-ratios copy.md

 **Liquidation penalty**
-Previously the ratio in liquidation penalty was 5/5.
+Previously, the ratio in liquidation penalty was 5/5.
 It meant that 5% of the liquidated amount went to the liquidator and another 5% to the protocol.
 Now, we're changing this ratio to 8/1.
 This means that the liquidated amount will be lower by 1%.
 And 7% of this amount will go to the liquidator and 1% to the protocol.